On the Bondi accretion of a self-interacting complex scalar field: Accretion for complex scalar field

 The singular points of the profile equation~(\ref{CS profile equation}) are located at the endpoints, and they enforce the same form of the boundary conditions~(\ref{boundary conditions}) at radial infinity and at the horizon, that can be satisfied only for a particular value of the dimensionless flux~$\beta$, mirroring the same feature observed for the~$P(X)$ theory.
 However, this critical value for the flux will differ from the~$P(X)$ case and will depend on~$\xi$.
 This way the sensitivity to gradients shows up in the boundary condition at the horizon.
 We will see that this universally translates into the lowering of the field profile at the horizon.

-We first find approximate analytic solutions of the profile equation~(\ref{CS profile equation}) in two limits: (i)~$\xi^2\!\ll\!1$ that corresponds to the limit of small gradient corrections close to the~$P(X)$ case, and (ii)~$\xi^2 \!\gg\!
+After briefly discussing the qualitative properties of the profile equation~(\ref{CS profile equation}), we first find approximate analytic solutions of the profile equation~(\ref{CS profile equation}) in two limits: (i)~$\xi^2\!\gg\!1$ that corresponds to the limit of small gradient corrections close to the~$P(X)$ case, and (ii)~$\xi^2 \!\ll\!
 1$ that corresponds to the limit where gradients play the dominant role over the large interval.
 Then we turn to the central part of the paper devoted to solving the profile equation for finite~$\xi^2$, which has to be done numerically.